 - 10.5 Members are appointed on the basis of their knowledge and expertise in the area.
-Members are not formally appointed as representatives of professional bodies or other institutions. - 10.6 Committee members are appointed by the college executive on the recommendation of the head of school. - 10.7 The suggested minimum number of members is nine. - 10.8 Two thirds of the members are external to the University. - 10.9 The term of appointment is two years, for two terms only.
-Memberships exceeding the four year maximum are subject to approval by the DPVC L&T. - 10.10 The head of school and program leaders are ex-officio members of the advisory committee. - 10.11 The school maintains an accurate and current record of office of Industry Advisory Committee members. - 10.11.1 These records may from time to time need to be made available to the University for various purposes.
+Members are not formally appointed as representatives of professional bodies or other institutions. - 10.6 Committee members are appointed by the college executive on the recommendation of the head of school/dean/associate director. - 10.7 The suggested minimum number of members is nine. - 10.8 Two thirds of the members are external to the University. - 10.9 The term of appointment is two years, for two terms only.
+Memberships exceeding the four year maximum are subject to approval by the ADVC L&T. - 10.10 The head of school/dean/associate director and program leaders are ex-officio members of the advisory committee. - 10.11 The school/industry cluster maintains an accurate and current record of office of Industry Advisory Committee members. - 10.11.1 These records may from time to time need to be made available to the University for various purposes.